surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

     - Do not ask for things - that is craving, desire and attachment.
 Remove expectations.
 3. Abandon unchastity and sexual misconduct
     - Sexual misconduct
-    - There mut be a commited and loyal relationship for sex
+    - There must be a committed and loyal relationship for sex
-    - Multiple sexual partners leads to lieing - stress and anxiety
+    - Multiple sexual partners leads to lying - stress and anxiety
     - Sexual activity is a pleasurable and natural part of life.
 It is not wrong and does not need to be avoided - sexual misconduct must be avoided.
     - Excessive masturbation is rooted in desire and craving
     - pornography - harms one's own mind and causes unwholesome secretive actions - this affects natural human connections.
 A downward spiral of craving, desire and attachment.